Install EaseUS Todo Backup Free in Windows

 From the Additional Tasks, select only Create a desktop icon.
 Then click another lovely Next button.

-Note that the Create a Quick Launch icon item is not displayed on Windows 7 computers.
+Note that the Create a Quick Launch icon item is not displayed on PC-s running Windows 7 or newer.

-To make locating and managing backups easier, EaseUS Todo Backup Free Setup offers to select a folder for backups (aka Personal Data).
+To make locating and managing backups easier, EaseUS Todo Backup Free Setup offers to select a folder for backups (aka Personal Data Location).

 By default, setup tries to locate an external hard drive and offers to create a folder named My Backups there.
 If this fails, it offers "C:\My Backups".
 Of course, the latter is not fine - click Browse to select your external hard drive.
-You should never back up to the same drive where Windows is installed!
+You should never back up to the same drive where Windows is installed to be safe from physical disk failures.

 Click your external media, and select a sub-folder if necessary.
 Click OK to accept the drive or folder as the default backup location.